zkzoomer/zk-hacks/season-1/2_group_dynamics/README.md

 - $[β \cdot s^i] \cdot G_1$ for $0 ⩽ i ⩽ 31$
 - $[s^i] \cdot G_2$ for $0 ⩽ i ⩽ 31$

+We can see the first of these arrays is the result of adding a generator point $G_1$ onto itself a given number of times.
+Similarly, the second of these arrays is the result of adding a different generator point $G_2$ onto itself another given number of times.
+We are not given the values for $α$ and $β$, but, as we will see, this is not an issue.

+Before we jump onto the solution, we will go through a quick refresher on prime order subgroups.

 ## Prime Order Subgroups
-As a quick reminder, the discrete logarithm problem on a given group $G$ consists of finding an integer $k$ such that:
+Let $G$ be any group, where we define the group operation by multiplication ($\cdot$) and its identity element by $1$.
+If we let $b$ be any element of $G$, then for any positive integer $k$ the expression $b^k$ denotes the product of $b$ with itself $k$ times.

 $$
+b^k = b \cdot b \cdot \cdot \cdot b
+$$

+The **discrete logarithm problem** is defined as finding an integer $k$ such that:
+$$
 b^k = b \cdot b \cdot \cdot \cdot b = a
 $$

-The group operation is also sometimes represented using additive notation, $+$, and repeated applications are described as scalar multiplication, $\cdot$.
-Using this different notation, the discrete logarithm problem can be represented as:
+Depending on the group over which we are operating, the group operation can be represented using additive notation, $+$.
+Repeated applications are then described as scalar multiplication, $\cdot$.
+Using this different notation, the **discrete logarithm problem** can be represented as finding an integer $k$ such that:

 $$
 b \cdot k = b + b + . . . + b = a
 $$

 This is the notation that was used to describe the problem, and the notation we will use for solving it.
-Several important algorithms in cryptography base their security on the assumption that the discrete logarithm problem over carefully chosen groups has no efficient solution.
+Several important algorithms in cryptography base their security on the assumption that **the discrete logarithm problem over carefully chosen groups has no efficient solution**, the key part there being these _carefully chosen groups_.

 For this problem, we are given several group elements, which are the result of performing $x \cdot G$, where $x$ is a group element and $G$ is the generator point.
 The order of the group, $G1$, is a natural number $n = \prod_{i=1}^{r}p_i$, where $p_i$ are its prime factors.
 The discrete logarithm problem then consists of computing $x$ from $x \cdot G$.